 [Section 156 inserted by No. 42 of 2004 s.
 118.]

 156A.
-Vocational rehabilitation services
+Vocational rehabilitation providers, information as to and fees of

 (1) WorkCover WA, upon request, is to provide to workers, employers and other persons information as to the persons who are approved vocational rehabilitation providers.